unixpickle/puzzle.js/README.md

 The puzzle.js source code is stored in a way that makes it simple to modify, search, and maintain.
 However, this code structure is not ideal for production.
 A Makefile is used to turn the source code into usable code.

-In order to build puzzle.js, you must have `make` and `sh` installed.
+In order to build puzzle.js, you must have `make` and `bash` installed.
 You can then build like this:

     $ make clean && make